JadeynFeng/CITS3005-project/README.md

 ### 3. Contact Hours Constraint
 - No major should require more than 40 contact hours per week
 - Limits the total contact hours (e.g., lecture hours, lab hours) per week for any major to be no more than 40 hours

+### 4. Unit Properties Constraint
+- This constraint specifies the required properties for a unit
+- A unit can only have ONE unit code, title, school, board of examiners, delivery mode, level, description, credit points, and total contact hours
+- A unit can have MULTIPLE assessment methods, majors, learning outcomes, prerequisites, advisable prior study, and notes

+### 5. Major Properties Constraint
+- This constraint specifies the required properties for a major
+- A major can only have ONE major code, title, school, board of examiners, delivery mode, and description
+- A major can have MULTIPLE learning outcomes, courses, bridging units, and core units

+### 6. Contact Properties Constraint
+- This constraint specifies the required properties for a contact activity
+- A contact activity can only have ONE activity type and its contact hours

+### 7. Prerequisite Properties Constraint
+- This constraint specifies the required properties for a prerequisite CNF for a unit

 ## Executing Constraints Validation